gbraad/tailscale-macos/README.md

-# tailscale-macos
+# Tailscale Packages

-Binaries of the Open Source components
+Binaries of the Open Source components that aren't released on https://pkgs.tailscale.com/stable/

 ---